 1) The teacher's role is to act as a guide

-2) Students must learn through experience
+2) Scholars must learn through experience

-3) Learning driven by Curiosity
+3) Learning must be driven by curiosity

 A SHORT BIOGRAPHY